IndigoPurple/eSports/README.md

     </tbody>
 </table>

-Code and data will be released after the research paper is published.
+Data will be released after the paper presentation at the conference in December 2024.